 for underwater photography

-Nikon produced a nice range of interchangeable lenses for the Nikonos rangefinder series and for the Nikonos RS, among them even a fisheye and AF-Zoom-Nikkor!!
+Nikon produced a nice range of interchangeable lenses for the Nikonos rangefinder series and for the Nikonos RS only, among them even a fisheye and AF-Zoom-Nikkor!!
 Again, not a bargain, but all of them a masterpiece of optical engineering, hardly seen elsewhere.

 Some lenses are - optically - based on the existing SLR models, although field curvature and coating may differ.
 As light underwater has a different breaking index than on land, the picture angle of all lenses are (approx. 15%) smaller than the indicated focal length may suggest.
 The weight of all lenses underwater is less as well; underwater about 1/3 of their weight above water.
 It´s redundant to say that lenses (and flashes!) can´t be changed underwater.
 Lenses reviewed in this chapter have a special mount and can be used on Nikonos cameras, only!; they can not be used on any other Nikon camera!
 All other lenses reviewed in this entire web site cannot be mounted on a Nikonos camera.
 Nikon never made an adapter!